-Remote access is the ability to access a computer or a network remotely through a network connection.
-Remote access enables users to access the systems they need when they are not physically able to connect directly; in other words, users access systems remotely by using a telecommunications or internet connection.
-People at branch offices, telecommuters and people who are traveling may need access to their companies' networks.
+Remote access is the ability for an authorized person to access a computer or a network from a geographical distance through a network connection.
+Remote access enables users to connect to the systems they need when they are physically far away.
+This is especially important for employees who work at branch offices, are traveling or telecommute to work.Content Continues Below

 Remote access enables remote users to access files and other system resources on any devices or servers that are connected to the network at any time, increasing employee productivity and enabling them to better collaborate with colleagues around the world.

 A remote access strategy also gives organizations the flexibility to hire the best talent regardless of location, remove silos and promote collaboration between teams, offices and locations.

 Technical support professionals also use remote access to connect to users' computers from remote locations to help them resolve issues with their systems or software.

 One common method of providing remote access is via a remote access VPN connection.
 A VPN creates a safe and encrypted connection over a less secure network, such as the internet.
 VPN technology was developed as a way to enable remote users and branch offices to securely log into corporate applications and other resources.